-The Art Park consists of works collected over the years by the Lewis Family.
+Our works were collected over the years by the Lewis Family.

 “When we first started to think about having sculpture open to public, we knew we wanted a very different and more open approach.
 We wanted art in nature and for the collection to align with Alnoba’s vision.
-We also hope the Art Park sparks creativity and inspires new thinking by bringing together artwork from around the world.
+We also hope the collection here sparks creativity and inspires new thinking by bringing together artwork from around the world.

-We have learned much from this experience to create the Alnoba Art Park.
+We have learned much from this experience of creating the collection here.
 Throughout this expedition, we have been blessed to meet many of the artists in their homes, studios or here at Alnoba.
 Most are characters in the very best sense of the word and each artist has taught us something, opened our minds, or given us new perspective.
 We value their creativity, their wisdom and the joy they bring to their work.

-We created Alnoba’s Art Park to be a place for everyone to approach art, be outdoors and enjoy Mother Nature’s beauty and majesty.
+We created the collection at Alnoba to be a place for everyone to approach art, be outdoors and enjoy Mother Nature’s beauty and majesty.
 We hope you enjoy your time here at Alnoba.
 We hope you have fun and also find some time to reflect, refresh and just ‘be’ in nature.”

 The Lewis Family